-Remember compound interest is interest on top of interest - so you actually make more interest over 20 years than you would over 5 years on the share or unit trust.
+Remember compound interest is interest on top of interest - so you make more interest over 20 years than you would over 5 years on the share or unit trust.

 This is why investors like Warren Buffet say you should think long term and advise us to buy shares and hold them for 10 - 20 years.
 They argue against trading shares and trying to make a quick buck.

-Active traders actually lose a lot of money in the long run because they're constantly chasing returns and also end up paying a lot in transaction fees.
+Active traders actually lose a lot of money in the long run because they're constantly chasing returns and end up paying a lot in transaction fees.

 3. Capital (Money invested)